jryans/debug-info-issues/basic/global-pointer-arg/coverage.md

 This example tests support for:

-* Global pointer arguments in function calls
+* Ignore external pointer arguments in function calls

-Results appear to be UNCLEAR as of tool f1e787f5
+Results appear to be correct as of tool ea8585fe